 Step 6: Orientation

 Orientation sessions are essential in familiarizing new hires with the organization’s culture, mission, vision, values, and goals.
-This gives the employee an accurate idea of what is expected of them in the next month, the next quarter, and the year ahead.
+This gives the employees an accurate idea of what is expected of them in the next month, quarter, and year.

-You can measure the effectiveness of your orientation through a survey which also serves as a way to check-in with the employee.
-The survey can not only get you valuable feedback to improve the orientation process, but can also show the employee what the company’s priorities are based on the questions.
+You can measure the effectiveness of your orientation through a survey, which also serves as a way to check in with the employee.
+The survey can not only provide valuable feedback to improve the orientation process but can also show the employee, based on the questions, what the company’s priorities are.

 Step 7: The First Quarter